symfony/symfony-docs/components/event_dispatcher/immutable_dispatcher.rst

     $immutableDispatcher = new ImmutableEventDispatcher($dispatcher);

-You'll need to use this new dispatcher in your project.
+You will need to use this new dispatcher in your project.

 If you are trying to execute one of the methods which modifies the dispatcher (e.g. ``addListener()``), a ``BadMethodCallException`` is thrown.